Automation is your key to increasing efficiency and reducing manual work. But how do you implement it?

 So, do you have to choose one or the other?
 The short answer is no.

-This way works well because you can benefit from the speed and simplicity of no-code platforms where you can, while getting the control, flexibility, and scalability of APIs for the more complex back-end systems.
+This approach works well because you get the speed and simplicity of no-code platforms for internal operations, while getting the control, flexibility, and scalability of APIs for the customer-facing features that need to feel like native parts of your product.

 No-code vs API: deciding what’s best for your business